marcchacon/BilliardsBoardGame/README.md

 These points are subtracted!
 If you want to encourage the CPU to do this, set a negative value.
 ### P1 No Blocking Points
 The points awarded when you have no defense (no pieces on the CPU winning spots)
+## CPU vs CPU
+In this gamemode you can see an automated version of the game!
+Edit the CPU via the custom cpu menu and enjoy!
+(Can cause Out of Memory errors in your browser if tree depth is set too high)